jonas089/articles/02-starks.md

 # STARKs, DEEP and FRI
-This document descibes some essential aspects of zk-STARKs, with a strong focus on DEEP and FRI.
-Fiat-shamir, blinding and some details are not covered.
-This document is based off my understanding and there can be mistakes in it.
+This document describes some essential aspects of zk-STARK constructions, with a strong focus on DEEP and FRI.
+Fiat-Shamir, blinding and some details are not covered.
+This document is based on my understanding and there may be mistakes in it.

 ## Trace Polynomials
-Interpolate trace polynomial(s) Ti(x) over the original domain.
-The original domain are the roots of unity for the trace column size.
+A computation trace is the state of each variable used in that computation at each step.
+We can represent a trace as a table with rows and columns, where each row represents a point in time and each column represents a variable.
+In STARK constructions, we interpolate each column / each variable as a polynomial, where the domain is a set of `n` roots of unity.

 Example trace: